nrwl/nx-workshop/docs/lab17/LAB.md

 9. Have a look at the "Cache Hit" and "Cache Miss" filters.
 What do you think they do?

     ![Cache hit/miss](./cache_hit_miss.png)

+10. Finally, you should see a "Claim workspace" button at the top - it's a good idea to do that at this stage.
+We'll explain more about that in a bit!

 8. Merge your PR into master and pull latest locally: